edgio-docs/edgio-docs/guides/delivery/control/configure/caching_and_delivery.md

 Users can edit, clone, and revert the configuration.

 ## Creating a New Configuration {/*creating-a-new-configuration*/}
-To create a new configuration, click the `+new` button, and the Create configuration screen will be displayed.
+To create a new configuration, click the **+ new** button, and the Create configuration screen will be displayed.

 ### Service Profiles  {/*service-profiles*/}